“I will get through this. We will get through this.”

-For more than six months Boston Medical Center (BMC) doctors, nurses, social workers, administrators, and others have worked on the front lines of the COVID-19 pandemic.
+That heart-wrenching sentiment from registered nurse Andrea Nicholson summed up life on the frontlines at Boston Medical Center, the teaching hospital for Boston University’s School of Medicine, for doctors, nurses, social workers, administrators, and others who have worked tirelessly to save lives during the COVID-19 pandemic.
 They would come off their shifts emotionally and physically drained, which is when BU Today photographers Cydney Scott and Jackie Ricciardi captured most of them for this photo essay.

 We are lucky for now, with just one patient with COVID-19.
 So, let me tell you my thoughts from when I was working in the ICU during the peak Massachusetts surge in April.
 Many thoughts—sometimes conflicting—ran through my mind after a shift in the ICU during that time: